 Under the terms of the acquisition of Lilien the Company is liable for the payment of additional cash consideration to the extent that the recipients of the 3,000,000 shares of the Company's common stock referred to above receive less than \$6.0 million from the sale of those shares, less customary commissions, on or before March 20, 2015.
-As of the date of the acquisition and March 31, 2015 and December 31, 2014, the guaranteed amount was considered by management to be de minimis.
 The former Lilien members did not exercise this option which expired on March 31, 2015.